vggls/medical_xai/README.md

 if faithfulness aligns with the metrics results.
-Our evaluation scheme implements the well-established AOPC [4] and Max-Sensitivity [5] scores along with the recently introduced HAAS [6] score and utilizes ResNet and VGG pre-trained architectures trained on four medical image datasets.
+Our evaluation scheme implements the well-established AOPC [4] and Max-Sensitivity [5] scores along with the recently introduced HAAS [6] score and utilizes ResNet and VGG pre-trained architectures trained on the CRC, Covid-19 Database, HAM10000 and BreakHis medical image datasets.
 The experimental results suggest that Max-Sensitivity and AOPC favour faithfulness.
 On the other hand, HAAS does not contribute meaningful values to our comparison, but rather inspires further study about its nature.